sandeepstele/llm-proj-final/README.md

 # LLM-Based Automation Agent

 ## Overview
 The **LLM-Based Automation Agent** is designed to execute plain-English tasks using a Large Language Model (LLM) and integrate into a Continuous Integration (CI) pipeline.
 This automation agent processes structured and unstructured tasks while ensuring security and compliance constraints.
-The project is part of **DataWorks Solutions** and is evaluated based on accuracy, compliance, and robustness.

 ## Features
 - Accepts plain-English task descriptions via an API.